The German Space Operations Center

 The following subjects and topics will be addressed in the GSOC Spacecraft Operations Course:

 The course starts on Monday at 10:00 and finishes on Friday 15:00.
 Lectures are typically held between 09:00 and 16:00.
 There is a lunch break between 12:15 and 13:30.
 Hands-on trainings are conducted from 16:15 to 17:30.
 Welcome cocktail and social event are planned for Monday evening and Thursday evening, respectively.

 The Oberpfaffenhofen site of DLR is located approx. 25 km west of Munich, Germany.
 Please check the map for more details.
-Accommodations are available in the towns around Oberpfaffenhofen or in downtown Munich.
+Accommodation is available in the area around Oberpfaffenhofen or in downtown Munich.
 Attendees should make their own arrangements, but support is available.